 Use DDNS (dynamic DNS service).
 Many routers today have an implemented support for DDNS.
-Registering virtual name to your router will enable router visibility from the Internet on this virtual name as name will be updated by the router every time IP changes.
+Registering a virtual name to your router will enable router visibility from the Internet on this virtual name as the name will be updated by the router every time IP changes.

 Creating SNI based server certificates with registered virtual name in such case will always be valid regardless of IP address.

-This is important as target parameter in VPN Client can be set to the virtual name instead of IP address.
+This is important as the target parameter in VPN Client can be set to the virtual name instead of IP address.
 The same name will be used in certificate validation.

 Instead, set Virtual name in certificate SubjectAlternativeNames list (domains list), and use "sni" parameter inside config.client file.
 Set it to the same name.